 Midem 2015 ended yesterday and here are below the three key issues which were discussed and debated during this whirlwind of a music trade show

-1. Diversification of income streams: a good way to hedge your bets
+1. Crefovi take on Midem 2015: diversification of income streams is a good way to hedge your bets

 Firstly, all stakeholders in the music industry agreed, during Midem 2015, that revenue streams and provenance are increasingly diversifying.